lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **Note:** Getting tired of reading?
 You could copy my [vim](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.vim) files.

-The Leader key is vim’s way to reduce conflicts in configuration.
-The user can set this key to be anything and every command is going to be preceded by this key.
+A leader key is vim’s way to reduce conflicts in configuration.
+I can set this key to be anything and every command is going to be preceded by this key.
 By default it’s set to be backslash, but I like it to be a space.

 - *let mapleader=" "*

 I hate restarting the editor to see the applied changes:

-- *map <leader>s :source ~/.vimrc<CR> # sets s key followed by an enter to run :source ~/.vimrc*
+- *map <leader>s :source ~/.vimrc<CR>*
+Pressing s followed by an enter runs
+ - $ :source ~/.vimrc*

 Saving previous entries in memory to speed things up: